geerlingguy/JJG-Ansible-Windows/README.md

 # JJG-Ansible-Windows

+> **Important Note**: Vagrant now includes an [`ansible_local` provisioner](https://docs.vagrantup.com/v2/provisioning/ansible_local.html), which provides a much more reliable Ansible provisioning experience within a Vagrant VM.
+This project will likely no longer be updated for use beyond Vagrant 1.7.x.

 Windows shell provisioning script to bootstrap Ansible from within a Vagrant VM running on Windows.

 This script is configured to use configure any Linux-based VM (Debian, Ubuntu, Fedora, RedHat, CentOS, etc.) so it can run Ansible playbooks from within the VM through Vagrant.